 Parrots break their eggs due to fear or stress, inadequate nesting boxes, a lack of enrichment, nutritional deficiencies, being unprepared to brood (inexperience), or accidentally crushing their eggs.

 If a parrot is destroying its clutch, provide a more spacious cage with a well-positioned nest and minimize disturbances.
 If all else fails, utilize artificial incubation to eliminate parental judgment.

 Why Do Parrots Destroy Their Eggs?

-- Eat the eggs
+- Eat the eggs for nutrition.

-- Peck or stomp on eggs
+- Peck at or stomp the eggs.

-- Fear or stress
+- Fear or stress.